-The Weissberg Foundation envisions a just world that recognizes inequities and builds access, opportunity, and power so that all can thrive.
+The Weissberg Foundation envisions a world that recognizes inequities and actively seeks to dismantle structural racism by continuously building access, opportunity, and power so that all can thrive.

 Because so many social, economic, and political disparities are deeply rooted in racism, we support systems change to advance equity, in particular for communities of color, those closest to incarceration, immigrants, and refugees.
 We take an intersectional approach to our work, as we believe that at the intersections of identity and power there is the greatest potential for positive, truly transformative social change.

-In the summer of 2017, the Weisberg Foundation adopted a 5-year strategic framework to guide our programs, operations, and governance.
-Infused throughout each element of this framework and how we implement it are our core values: equity, listening and learning, intentionality, ingenuity, and trust and empowerment.
+In November of 2019, the Weissberg Foundation revised the 2017-2021 strategic framework that guides our programs, operations, and governance to more boldly and explicitly center power building to dismantle structural racism.
+Infused throughout each element of this framework and how we implement it are our core values of Listening and Learning; Building Power and Community; and Equity and Justice.

 Our Intended Outcomes